 Umbrella: Umbrella organizations are groups affiliated with a specific area of interest, University academic department, or administrative department that have at least five constituent organizations (also known as sub-organizations) and that have been approved by the Office of Student Life.
 Each constituent organization must confirm in writing their affiliation with the umbrella organization.
 If an umbrella organization is representative of a University department, a department official must confirm in writing the affiliation and that the organization serves as the primary or lead student organization.
-Graduate student umbrella organizations.
+Graduate student umbrella organizations are responsible for allocating Student Association funds to its constituent student organizations.
 Undergraduate umbrella organizations hold no financial responsibility.